-This post comes from an article originally posted by Collective Shout
+This post comes from an article originally posted on Collective Shout by Melinda Tankard Reist.

 “[I want] better education regarding sex for both boys and girls [and] information about pornography, and the way it influences harmful sexual practices.”

 These are the words of Lucy, aged 15, one of 600 young Australian women and girls who took part in a just-released survey commissioned by Plan Australia and Our Watch.
 The survey, conducted by Ipsos, gathered responses from the girls and young women aged 15-19 in all states and territories.

 In the survey report, entitled Don’t send me that pic, participants reported that online sexual abuse and harassment were becoming a normal part of their everyday interactions.
 And while the behavior seemed so common, more than 80% said it was unacceptable for boyfriends to request naked images.

 Sexual bullying and harassment are part of daily life for many girls growing up as a part of this digital generation.
 Young girls are speaking out more and more about how these practices have links with pornography—because it’s directly affecting them.